Archkitten/python_experts/README.md

 Runtime link: https://portfolio.nighthawkcodingsociety.com/
 ### Idea
 Starter code should be fun and practical.
+Scores:

+Home: Contains the goal and purpose of the website.
+Also contains how you navigate the website.
+About Us: Greeting plus a little about us.
+Games: Where all the games are going to be located

 ### Visual thoughts
 #### Organize with Bootstrap menu
 #### Add some color and fun through VANTA Visuals (birds, halo, solar, net)